yashutanna/order-book/README.md

 1. pull the repo to your machine
 2. run `npm install`
 3. run `npm run start`
+4. add your etherscan and infura keys to `.env` file
+5. use the `engineering.postman_collection.json` file to hit endpoints using Postman
+---
+## Tests

 run `npm run test` to run all unit tests

+---